pytroll/satpy/doc/source/enhancements.rst

 The RGB color values will be interpolated to give a smooth result.
 This is contrary to using the palettize enhancement.

+The above examples are just two different ways to apply colors to images with Satoy.
+There is a wealth of other options for how to declare a colormap, please see :func:`~satpy.enhancements.create_colormap` for more inspiration.

 .. _`standard Trollimage color maps`: https://trollimage.readthedocs.io/en/latest/colormap.html#default-colormaps